 Cleanup of the surface and shallow subsurface contamination resulting from the underground nuclear testing, posttest drilling, and groundwater tracer test was conducted in 1968 and 1969.
-A second major cleanup was conducted from 1977 to 1979 (REECO 1981).
-During this phase of the cleanup, liquid waste was pumped into the cavity through existing boreholes; contaminated material was disposed of in the emplacement shaft and the Coach drift through existing drill holes; uncontaminated equipment was moved offsite; and boreholes were plugged except for those retained for use as groundwater monitoring wells (AEC 1969).
+A second major cleanup was conducted from 1977 to 1979 (REECo 1981).
+During this phase of the cleanup, liquid waste was pumped into the cavity through existing boreholes, contaminated material was disposed of in the emplacement shaft and the Coach drift through existing drill holes, uncontaminated equipment was moved offsite, and boreholes were plugged except for those retained for use as groundwater monitoring wells (AEC 1969).
 While conducting a survey and sampling event in 1994, the U.S. Environmental Protection Agency (EPA) identified radiological contamination on the surface and in the shallow subsurface.
-The DOE National Nuclear Security Administration Nevada Site Office conducted a Corrective Action investigation to assess the extent of contamination at the site.
+The DOE National Nuclear Security Administration Nevada Site Office conducted a corrective action investigation to assess the extent of contamination at the site.
 The field investigations were performed from February to June 2002 and in May 2003.
 Contamination identified during the field investigation was excavated and disposed of offsite.
 A postremediation surface radiological survey identified areas having radiological concentrations above background, but none of the concentrations were above the action levels determined to be safe for the public.
-The Corrective Action investigation report (DOE/NNSA 2004) summarizes the results of the investigation.
+The corrective action investigation report (DOE and NNSA 2004) summarizes the results of the investigation.
 After discussions with the State of New Mexico, it was decided that the site would be administered under the Voluntary Remediation Program.
-DOE prepared a completion report in accordance with the Voluntary Remediation Program (DOE/NNSA 2005), and a Conditional Certificate of Completion documents that surface remediation activities have been completed in accordance with the Voluntary Remediation Program (Schoeppner 2014).
+DOE prepared a completion report in accordance with the Voluntary Remediation Program (DOE and NNSA 2005) and a Conditional Certificate of Completion, which documents that surface remediation activities have been completed in accordance with the Voluntary Remediation Program (Schoeppner 2014).

 Subsurface activities have consisted of annual sampling and monitoring of groundwater as part of the Long-Term Hydrologic Monitoring Program (LTHMP).
-EPA began the LTHMP in 1972 (EPA 1972) and conducted the sampling until 2008, when LM assumed responsibility for sampling.
+EPA began the LTHMP in 1972 (EPA 1972) and conducted the sampling until 2008 when LM assumed responsibility for sampling.
 In 2009, LM evaluated the LTHMP to assess the effectiveness of the monitoring network (Figure 1) and to determine future monitoring at the site.
 The evaluation considered potential transport pathways for contaminant migration from the detonation zone and tracer test area to surrounding receptors.
-Samples collected from these locations have generally been analyzed for gamma-emitting radionuclides (using high-resolution gamma spectrometry), 90Sr, and tritium (using conventional and electrolytic enrichment methods).
+Samples collected from these locations have generally been analyzed for gamma radiation-emitting radionuclides (using high-resolution gamma radiation spectrometry), 90Sr, and tritium (using conventional and electrolytic enrichment methods).
 Analytical results from more than 30 years of monitoring indicate that groundwater at sample locations outside the land-withdrawal boundary (Figure 1) was not impacted by contamination related to nuclear tests.
-For this reason, starting in 2010, monitoring focused on monitoring wells within the site boundary (Figure 2).
-Table 1 provides the monitoring network wells with the purpose for monitoring, the unit monitored, and the frequency for monitoring (sampling and water levels).
+For this reason, starting in 2010, groundwater monitoring focused on monitoring wells within the site boundary (Figure 2).
+Table 1 lists the monitoring wells in the network, the purpose for monitoring, the unit monitored, and the frequency for monitoring (sampling and water levels).

-Well Durnage for Monitoring Formation/ Monitoring Frequency Identification Furpose for Monitoring Unit Monitored Sampling Water Levels USGS-1a Point of access USGS-4 Tracer test Culebra Dolomite Annual Annual USGS-8 Tracer test LRL-7 Coach drift Salado Formation Periodic DD-1 Detonation cavity Salado Formation 1 enouic
+Well Durnage for Monitoring Formation/ Monitoring Frequency Identification Purpose for Monitoring Unit Monitored Sampling Water Level USGS-1a Point of access USGS-4 Tracer test Culebra Dolomite Annual Annual USGS-8 Tracer test LRL-7 Coach drift - Salado Formation Every 10 years, DD-1 Detonation cavity Salado i offiation or as needed